LogicAppCollaborative/PsLogicAppExtractor/docs/Get-PsLaManagedApiConnection.AzCli.md

 ### EXAMPLE 4
 ```
-Get-PsLaManagedApiConnection.AzAccount -ResourceGroup "TestRg" -FilterError Unauthenticated -Detailed
+Get-PsLaManagedApiConnection.AzCli -ResourceGroup "TestRg" -FilterError Unauthenticated -Detailed
 ```

 This will fetch all ApiConnection objects from the "TestRg" Resource Group Filters the list to show only the ones with error of the type Unauthenticated

-This is useful in combination with the Invoke-PsLaConsent.AzAccount cmdlet
+This is useful in combination with the Invoke-PsLaConsent.AzCli cmdlet

 Output example: